beckershoff/TTStoMP3/README.md

 # TTStoMP3

-A Basic TTS Python script which allows you to translate text to audio that can be played and exported as MP3.
+A Basic TTS Python script which allows you to translate text to audio that can be played and is even automatic exported as MP3.
 This script is having multiple dependencies, so be sure to have these installed before running the script:

     tkinter: A standard Python library for creating GUI applications.
     ttk: A sub-module of tkinter that provides themed widgets.